 Healthy aging after 60 is rarely about doing something extreme.
-It’s usually about a few steady habits that support energy, mobility, and recovery day after day.
+It is usually built on a few steady habits that support energy, mobility, and recovery day after day.

 Many people find that mornings matter more than they expect.
 The first part of the day often sets the rhythm for hydration, movement, appetite, and sleep later that night.

 The habits below focus on calm, consistency, and safety.
-They are meant to support long-term health — not to create strict rules or a rigid routine.
+They are designed to support long-term health — not to create strict rules or a rigid routine.

 1) Use Calm Breathing to Reduce Morning Stress

 Many people wake up already feeling rushed, tense, or mentally busy — even before they check a phone or start the day.
-Slow breathing helps settle the nervous system and can create a calmer baseline for the hours ahead.
+Slow breathing helps settle the nervous system and creates a calmer baseline for the hours ahead.

-This is one of the easiest habits to start because you can do it while still lying in bed.
+This is one of the easiest habits to begin because you can do it while still lying in bed.
 No equipment.
 No planning.
 Just a short pause before the day begins.

 One well-known approach is the 4-7-8 breathing method (inhale for 4 counts, hold for 7, exhale for 8).
-The longer exhale is often what makes the biggest difference — it signals the body that it’s safe to relax.
+The longer exhale is often what makes the biggest difference — it signals the body that it is safe to relax.

-Keep your eyes closed, place one hand on your chest or abdomen, and do 3–5 slow rounds.
+Keep your eyes closed, place one hand on your chest or abdomen, and complete 3–5 slow rounds.
 If the hold feels uncomfortable, shorten it.
 The goal is calm breathing, not perfect timing.

-Many people notice this reduces morning tension and makes it easier to get up without feeling immediately “switched on” or rushed.
+Many people notice this reduces morning tension and makes it easier to get up without feeling immediately “switched on.”

 Cleveland Clinic: How To Do the 4-7-8 Breathing Exercise